 What more encouragement do you need?
 Get those wild kids booked into a forest school now.
 Many schools have woodland areas in their grounds whilst some local authorities have central woodland areas for multiple schools to use.

-Other forest school practitioners offer sessions for SEND groups, home educators, youth clubs, parties, after-school clubs and even overnight camping.
+Other forest school practitioners offer sessions for SEN groups, home educators, youth clubs, parties, after-school clubs and even overnight camping.
 There are also Coastal Schools for those with more beach than woodland!

 Find A Forest School Near You

 The Forest School Association regulates UK Forest Schools.
 Find your local provider here.

 How to be a Forest School Leader?

 For full information and first hand advice on how to train and qualify as a Forest School Leader, read my recent interview article Forest School Leader in the Jobs of the Wild section.

 As a parent you can learn forest and bushcraft skills to use with your own children.

 This book is a brilliant place to start – read my review and add it to your Christmas list or click the image below to buy on Amazon.